tc39/notes/es6/2015-05/may-27.md

 BT: Test262 is super active.
 Much es6 coverage now.
 Strict clean.

-DG speaks to Math method test result variation, proposes fdlibm (+/- 1 ulp accuracy for most methods including sin) [debate about whether to go for precision-based limits or mandate one particular implementation for reproducibilty]
+DGN speaks to Math method test result variation, proposes fdlibm (+/- 1 ulp accuracy for most methods including sin) [debate about whether to go for precision-based limits or mandate one particular implementation for reproducibilty]